Fishing & snow report

 (Including Clear Creek, Crazy Woman Creek, Rock Creek and Piney Creek)

-Spin Fishermen may have luck with tiny Spinners with Gold, Silver, or Copper Blades.
+Spin Fishermen may have luck with spinners with Gold, Silver, or Copper Blades.
+Worms and Nightcrawlers fished in deeper and slower sections may also be effective.

 Mountain Streams: